 When we originally looked into Samburu (also known as Shaba) National Park, we found on the surface it looked like a regular old reserve with no unique traits.
 But, after experiencing it and getting the opportunity to take it in a little bit deeper, we came to realize two things.

 Firstly, we were on the equator.
 As in the centerline of latitude that spans the entire globe.
 We don’t know how you’d feel about that, but for us, it gave some serious perspective on how vast this beautiful world of ours is.
 This brings us to our second realization.

-Although it is not as big or popular as the Mara or Amboseli, these factors actually play into Samburu’s favor.
-Blessed with the same wildlife as the other two, Samburu is quieter in regards to tourists.
-This makes it ideal for those who are looking for a more recluse getaway without sacrificing the quality of experience.
+Although it is not as big or popular as the Mara National Reserve or Amboseli, these factors actually play into Samburu’s favor.
+Blessed with the same wildlife as the other two, Samburu is quieter in regard to tourists.
+This makes it ideal for those who are looking for a more recluse getaway without sacrificing the quality of an authentic Kenya experience.